cscannell-inacloud/Microsoft-Teams-Docs/teams/botsconversation.md

 ﻿# Starting a conversation

-Bots in Microsoft teams allow private conversations with a single user or a group conversation in a Teams channel.
+Bots in Microsoft Teams allow private conversations with a single user or a group conversation in a Teams channel.

 ## Initiating conversation

 Bots can interact in three contexts:
-* One-on-One Response - Users can interact in a private conversation with a bot by simply selecting the added bot in the chat history, or typing its name in the To: box on a new chat.
+* One-on-One Response - Users can interact in a private conversation with a bot by simply selecting the added bot in the chat history, or typing its name or Bot ID in the To: box on a new chat.
-* In Channel Response - Bots can also be @mentioned in a channel if it has been added to the team.
+* In Channel Response - A bot can also be @mentioned in a channel if it has been added to the team.
 Note that additional replies to a bot in a channel require @mentioning the bot - it will not respond to replies where it is not @mentioned.
 * In Channel Conversation Creation - Bots can initiate new channel conversations via the CreateConversation method.

 ## Receiving messages